tleyden/tutt/README.md

 **Caveats**

 * This is just a proof of concept and is very unpolished.
-If you're interested in actually using it, give the repo a ⭐!
+Give the repo a ⭐ if you're interested in a polished version.
 * Cost is approximately $1/day with the default settings.
-If you are interested in support for running a Llava open source model instead, feel free to file an issue.
+Open an issue if you are interested in support for running a Llava open source model.
 * Since your screenshots are being sent to OpenAI, **there are a lot of security and privacy risks with this app, only use it if you understand those risks**.
 Note that the data is not sent anywhere else besides OpenAI.

 ## System requirements